VOLUNTEER WITH US!

 - Accreditation and uniform will be provided from the Volunteer HQ a week before the Games.

 If I register as a volunteer, can I access freely all venues?

-Yes and no. Several areas have limited access.
-On your first assignment, you will receive an accreditation, a pass, giving you access to the your work areas.
+Yes and no. Several areas have limited access to participants only, like accommodations for example.
+On your first assignment, you will receive an accreditation, a pass, giving you access to your work areas.
 That being said, all competition venues are accessible free of charge to everyone.